 How to help your child study, no matter what type of learner they are.

+It’s easy to assume that everyone learns the same way as ourselves.
+Like many teachers, I learn well in a classroom setting.
+Give me a book and a little guidance on where to start, and I’m happy.
+Not everyone is like that.
 After years of teaching, I know it’s no good forcing a square peg into a round hole.
-Instead of trying to make active students sit still and read a story, I can turn a text into a drama piece, or make the kids swap seats every time they read an adjective for great results.
+Instead of trying to make active students sit still and read a story, why not turn a text into a drama piece?
+Or make the kids swap seats every time they read an adjective for great results.

-To a lifelong book-learner like me, these activities seem more like fun and games than studying.
+For a lifelong book-learner like me, these activities seem more like fun and games than studying.
 But when I see how well students understand what they’ve read, I’m convinced that knowing what type of learner someone is and how to tailor their studies to suit them, will guarantee success.

 The hardest one to say and the easiest one to spot – kinaesthetic learners love moving around.
 They want to touch, wriggle, tap and shuffle everything as a way to understand it.

 Left to their own devices, kinaesthetic learners will explore everything within reach.
-Schoolwork is rarely interactive, and it doesn’t provide enough stimulation to hold these learners’ attention.
+Schoolwork is rarely interactive and it doesn’t provide enough stimulation to hold these learners’ attention.
 Kinaesthetic learners struggle to show their true abilities on paper, which can be especially discouraging when it comes to exam time.

-Tips for success:
+Tips for success

 Break learning up into small, activity-driven chunks.
 Try putting short maths exercises in different spots in your home; the answer to the last question is the number of times your child needs to bounce a ball on their journey to the next exercise.

 Finally, finger drawings are a great way to bring their work to life without getting into trouble for doodling.
 With their index finger, they need to draw a picture next to every paragraph to show the main idea of what they’ve read.

 These learners love pictures, graphs, colours, and spatial relationships.
 When reading, they will look around the page for any pictures or other clues which can tell them what’s happening.
-They are sometimes discouraged from doing this by parents and teachers, but it’s an excellent skill, and a great way for these children to engage with reading.
+They are sometimes discouraged from doing this by parents and teachers, but it’s an excellent skill and a great way for these children to engage with reading.

 These students are often slower to develop in reading and writing.
-A lot of early years learning is based on words on the page, and students who don’t learn this way can feel discouraged.
+A lot of early years learning is based on words on the page and students who don’t learn this way can feel discouraged.

-Tips for success:
+Tips for success

 A great game for visual learners is called Back to Back Pictures.
 It helps your child develop their speaking and listening skills, and is great fun at the same time.
 To play, you need two pictures which are slightly different (“spot the difference” ones are great for this); you and your child sit back to back, each holding one of the pictures.
 Take it in turns to ask and answer questions about the images and draw the missing details on to make them look exactly the same.

-At school, highlighting and note-taking can be started from an early age.
-Colour-coding things will help these learners remember details and find them again as they re-read.
-Drawing clouds around main ideas, or lines between key events will turn what’s on the page into something more visual for them.
+At school: Highlighting and note taking can be started from an early age.
+Colour coding things will help these learners remember details and find them again as they re-read.
+Drawing clouds around main ideas, or lines between key events, will turn what’s on the page into something more visual for them.

 This learner type doesn’t just love speaking, but anything related to words, i.e. reading and writing.
 These learners absorb words and process them exceptionally well.
 They can recap a story in great detail, even if it seems like they aren’t paying attention to it.

 As you can guess, this sort of learner often likes to talk through their answer before putting it down on the page.
 This can mean that they struggle to learn independently.
 Even students who go directly to writing will only think through what they want to say as they put it on the page.
-This leads to very unfocused answers, and can hide the diamonds of their ideas in a lot of rambling rough!
+This leads to very unfocused answers and can hide the diamonds of their ideas in a lot of rambling rough!

-Tips for success:
+Tips for success

 You can also practise summarising stories together using varying amounts of detail: challenge each other to explain the plot of a movie in five sentences, then three, then just one.
 This is a great tool for organising your ideas before expressing them.

 For those who need to say their answers aloud, get them to mouth their thoughts to a cartoon character on one of their rubbers or pens.
-They can be sneaky enough that nobody will notice, and it will help them to shape their ideas into great answers!
+They can be sneaky enough that nobody will notice and it will help them to shape their ideas into great answers!

 Listening is the key source of information for these types of learners.
 It might not seem like it at home when you’re asking them for the hundredth time not to leave their bag on the floor, but these children learn best from what they hear.
 You’ll see them respond well to audiobooks and they’ll remember what their teacher said more than what was written on the board.

 Since these students are so focused on being receptive to what they hear, they can get pushed to the edge of a loud, interactive group of other learner types.
-Teachers can find it hard to know if these children have fully understood things, as they’re not as responsive as the others in class.
+Teachers can find it hard to know if these children have fully understood things, as they’re not as responsive as the others in the class.

-Tips for success:
+Tips for success

-A great game for these learners is The Interrupted Story: you have two minutes to tell a true story (e.g. “How I Lost My Phone”, or “My First Memory”), but the listener(s) can interrupt you with any relevant questions and you must answer them before getting back to your story.
+A great game for these learners is The Interrupted Story.
+You have two minutes to tell a true story (e.g. “How I Lost My Phone”, or “My First Memory”), but the listener(s) can interrupt you with any relevant questions and you must answer them before getting back to your story.
 If you can finish your story in two minutes, you win, but if there are enough relevant questions to keep you from completing it, then you lose!
 Take it in turns with your child to be the storyteller and the interrupter, so you can model what relevant questions sound like.

-At school, encourage your child to take notes, even if it’s just a word or two at first.
+At school: Encourage your child to take notes, even if it’s just a word or two at first.
 This way, they are starting the process of transferring what they hear into writing.
 These notes will also help their teacher to see whether or not your child has understood the main points of what’s been said.